lubkoKuzenko/angular-clean-code/README.md

 What is more, such behavior nicely corresponds with performance optimization of Angular’s change detection process.
 The change detection strategy for dummy components can be set to "onPush" which will trigger the change detection process for the component only when the input properties have been modified.
 It's an easy and very efficient method of optimizing Angular applications.

+### Presentational Components

+- are purely user interface and concerned with how things look.
+- are not aware about the business logic, or services.
+- receive data via @Inputs, and emit events via @Output.

+### Container Components

+- contain all the business logic.
+- pass the data to the Presentational Components, and handle @Output events raised by them.
+- have no UI logic.
+- do have dependencies on other parts of your app, like services, or your state store.

 #### Change Detection

 On each asynchronous event, Angular performs change detection over the entire component tree.
 Although the code which detects for changes is optimized for [inline-caching](http://mrale.ph/blog/2012/06/03/explaining-js-vms-in-js-inline-caches.html), this still can be a heavy computation in complex applications.
 A way to improve the performance of the change detection is to not perform it for subtrees which are not supposed to be changed based on the recent actions.